nidhisht/BotFrameworkV3Samples/README.md

 Dialog provide way to manage conversation with user

 #### What are different ways to save Bot state?
-1. In Memory storage (only for Dev)
+1. In Memory storage (Dev - local testing only)
 2. Azure Blob storage
 3. Azure Cosmos DB